-Neither an emeritus professor nor a faculty member from another institution may serve as the chair of the committee.
-Emeriti professors may remain on the committee if they were members when the proposal was accepted.
+Neither an emerit faculty member nor a faculty member from another institution may serve as the chair of the committee.
+Emerit faculty may remain on the committee if they were members when the proposal was accepted.
 A faculty member originally on a student’s committee who leaves UC to take an academic position elsewhere may also continue to serve on the student’s committee if both the faculty member and the student agree to continue the relationship.
-If a faculty member or appropriate professional practitioner has special expertise in a dissertation topic, such a person may be added to the dissertation committee if he/she is nominated by the candidate and approved by both the chairperson of the dissertation committee, the director of graduate studies for the academic unit involved and the Director of the Graduate School.
-All such individuals serve as a full voting member of the dissertation committee without compensation from either the university or the candidate, and would serve in addition to the minimum number of three qualified full-time UC faculty.
+If a non-UC faculty member or appropriate professional practitioner has special expertise in a dissertation topic, such a person may be added to the dissertation committee if they are nominated by the candidate and approved by both the chairperson of the dissertation committee, the director of graduate studies for the academic unit involved and the Graduate College.
+All such individuals serve as a full voting member of the dissertation committee without compensation from either the university or the candidate and would serve in addition to the minimum number of three qualified full-time UC faculty.

 A copy of the completed dissertation must be submitted to each committee member for critical evaluation, with sufficient time for review as determined by the dissertation committee.
 If it is considered satisfactory with respect to form and content by the committee, a final defense of the dissertation can be scheduled.

 Final Defense of Dissertation

 Students should check with their program office for the final deadline for their dissertation defense.
 The student’s final defense of the dissertation will be open to the public and all members of the academic community.
-Students are required to enter details of their dissertation defense, such as time, date, and location, online at the Graduate School website through the Graduation checklist steps.
+Students are required to enter details of their dissertation defense, such as time, date, and location, online at the Graduate College website through the Graduation checklist steps.
 Begin at the Graduation webpage.
 One can also browse scheduled dissertation defenses by visiting the Upcoming Dissertation Defenses page.